So many people came to meet Jack and visit us, here are photos of some of our guests...

 As you can see and true to her nature, Tammy took copious notes as nurse Carla coached us through the first treatment.

 After the 2 hour IV class, we dashed back to the hospital to feed Jack and read him a good night story.
-We learned that Jack's blood culture was looking good meaning that the bacteria wasn't looking like GBS and there was a chance that he may be released on Tuesday.
+We learned that Jack's blood culture was looking good meaning that the bacteria wasn't looking like

 May 19th - Tuesday, Jack did not have the Group B Strep and we got to take our son home in the afternoon.
 It was warm that day and the sun was shining, however we were determined that Jack would come home in the sweater (jumper as Brian calls it) and booties that his Grannie made.
 Fortuneately Jack was only in NICU 2 1/2 days & we were only home one night without him.